Welcome to Graduate study in the United States of America.

 No, CCS does not require a health exam or immunizations prior to entering the country.
 However, it is a good idea to get an examination for yourself and to pack any necessary medications you may need.

 Health services in the United States are very expensive.
-The government has reformed the system and we expect changes to arise in the future.
 CCS requires that all international students enroll in the health insurance policy offered to students by Student Assurance Services (SAS) through the college.
-This policy was put in place after several international students were subject to large medical expenses after becoming sick and seeking medical attention.
 All international students are automatically enrolled in this insurance program and their student accounts are billed.

 The costs for the health insurance offered through CCS are valid for 12 months: